north cascades & Mount Baker-Snoqualmie national forest

 Giant Trees of Lost Creek

-In a hidden and undisclosed location near the southern end of Gifford Pinchot National Forest, a small grove of huge Douglas Firs and Western Red Cedars grown in a valley surrounded by mountains.
-The steep terrain affords trees protection from the harshest elements and has permitted them to grow uninterrupted for hundreds of years.
-One particularly gnarly and stout fir, named the Russ Jolley Fir, looks as if it has anchored this forest for hundreds of years.
-It, along with other trees benefit from the nutritious soil of the creek that runs through the area.
+In a hidden and undisclosed location near the southern end of Gifford Pinchot National Forest, a small grove of huge Douglas firs and western red cedars grows in a valley surrounded by mountains.
+The steep terrain affords the trees protection from the harshest elements and has permitted them to grow uninterrupted for hundreds of years.
+One particularly gnarly and stout fir, named the Russ Jolley Fir, looks as if it has anchored this forest for centuries.
+It, along with other trees, benefits from the nutrient-rich soil of the creek that runs through the area.

 Russ Jolley Fir